Nexus-Mods/NexusMods.App/docs/games/0005-SkyrimLE.md

 BSAs are a collection of archived files that are loaded either if there is a plugin with the same name

-`Unofficial Skyrim Legendary Edition Patch.esp` -> `Unofficial Skyrim Legendary Edition Patch.bsa`
+(Unofficial Skyrim Legendary Edition Patch.esp -> Unofficial Skyrim Legendary Edition Patch.bsa)

-or same name followed by ellipsis: `<pluginName> - <something>.bsa`:

-eg. `Unofficial Skyrim Legendary Edition Patch - Textures.BSA`

-(Note: different bethesda games have different loading behaviour for BSA files)

 or if the archive is listed in the `Archive` section of the `Skyrim.ini` file (see [sResourceArchiveList](https://stepmodifications.org/wiki/Guide:Skyrim_INI/Archive#sResourceArchiveList)).

 The files listed here are loaded first, and then the files from the plugins, in the order listed in plugins.txt.